 Growth that matters

 In the context of our Mind4Change project, LUCSUS supports and cooperates with the MindShift project and the associated IDG Initiative.
 During 2020-2022, two MindShift conferences and one IDG Global Summit took place, bringing together prominent scholars and practitioners, including Robert Kegan, Otto Scharmer, Peter Senge and Jennifer Garvey Berger.
-During the session on 'the science of human development', Christine Wamsler (LUCSUS/Mind4Change), Jonathan Reams and Stefan Einhorn shared their insights on the role of personal development to handle the complexities of our time.
-More information about the conference & session videos here.
+During the conferences, Christine Wamsler (LUCSUS/Mind4Change) shared her insights on the role of personal development and inner transformation to handle the complexities of our time.
+More information about the conferences & session videos here.

 The being of change: Why our minds matter